 - 1. On the menu bar under Devices, click Inventory. - 2.
 On the Inventory page, select the device that has ACL parsing enabled.
 The Device Details page opens.

-(Note: When adding devices that support ACLs, make sure the Enabled option is selected.)
-Once the devices are discovered, and an initial snapshot is taken, you are able to view a device' ACLs. - 3.
-From the View drop-down menu, select Device Detail and then click ACLs.
+Note: When adding devices that support ACLs, make sure the Enabled option is selected.

+After the devices are discovered, and an initial snapshot is taken, you are able to view a device' ACLs.

+- 3. From the View drop-down menu, select Device Detail and then click ACLs.
 The Device ACLs page opens. - 4.
 On the Device ACLs page, click the View ACLs option for any ACL listed.
 The View ACL page opens.

 Field Description/Action Device Display the host name and IP address of the device.
 Clicking the device's IP address opens the last visited Device Details page, where you can view information about this device's ACLs.
 ID Displays the ACL ID.
 The ACL ID refers to how the device identifies the ACL in its configuration.
 ACL Handle Displays the ACL handle.
 The ACL Handle is the ACL name you defined.
 ACL Type Displays the ACL type.
 Last Modified Date Displays the date and time the ACL was last modified.
 Last Modified User Displays the user who last modified the ACL.
 Keep in mind that the last modified user can be "N/A" to indicate that NA does not know which user is responsible for this particular version of the ACL.
 If a user is shown, a link to the User Attribution Details page is provided, showing all activity NA knows about that occurred prior to retrieving this version of the ACL.
 Because the user is only NA's best guess, it is possible that other activity represents the actual cause for the ACL change.
 ACL Script Displays the configuration scripting that defines the ACL.
 The ACL script represents the configuration lines necessary to define the ACL.
 You can select the following options: New ACL - Opens the Run Command Script Task page, enabling you to use the existing ACL as a template.
-(Refer to "Creating ACLs" on page 714.)
-Edit ACL - Opens the Run Command Script Task page, enabling you to edit the ACL.
-(Refer to "Running Command Scripts" on page 713.)
+(For more information, see "Creating ACLs" on page 734.)

+Field Description/Action Edit ACL - Opens the Run Command Script Task page, enabling you to edit the ACL.
+(For more information, see "Running Command Scripts" below.)
 New ACL Template - Opens the New Command Script page, enabling you to save the existing ACL as a template.
-(Refer to "Creating ACL Templates" on page 719.)
+(For more information, see "Creating ACL Templates" on page 737.)
 Edit ACL Template - Opens the New Command Script page, enabling you to create a template that edits the current ACL.
-(Refer to "Creating ACL Templates" on page 719.)

-Field Description/Action ACL Application If the ACL is applied, the ACL application is displayed.
+(For more information, see "Creating ACL Templates" on page 737.)
+ACL Application If the ACL is applied, the ACL application is displayed.
 ACL applications include a list of configuration commands that define where the ACL is used.
 Keep in mind that some ACL types do not have any separate application scripting.
 These ACLs will not show any application script.
-You can select the following options: Apply ACL - Opens the New Task - Run Command Script page, enabling you to (re) apply the ACL.
-(Refer to "Creating ACLs" on page 714.)
-Apply ACL Template - Opens the New Command Script page, creating an ACL application template.
-(Refer to "Creating ACL Templates" on page 719.)
+You can select the following options: • Apply ACL - Opens the New Task - Run Command Script page, enabling you to (re) apply the ACL.
+(For more information, see "Creating ACLs" on the next page.) • Apply ACL Template - Opens the New Command Script page, creating an ACL application template.
+(For more information, see "Creating ACL Templates" on page 737.)
 Comments Displays any comments about the ACL.
-You can select the following options: • Edit Comments - Opens the Edit ACL Page.
+You can select the following options: Edit Comments - Opens the Edit ACL Page.
 History - Opens the ACL History page.
 View Related Config - Opens the Device Configuration page.
-(Refer to "Device Configuration Detail Page Fields" on page 187.)
+(For more information, see "Device Configurations Page Fields" on page 185.)